 The most aggressive and invasive of the periodontal treatments near you is the grafting of the gums and the supporting bone to induce new growth where there has been loss.
 The grafting tissue for the gums may be harvested from other areas of the patient’s mouth or palate.
 The grafting material for the bone may be either synthetic or natural.
 The natural tissue may be harvested from the patient or donated from medically-produced material.

 The maintenance after any periodontal treatment involves meticulous oral care at home often with prescriptions for antibiotics or for an antimicrobial mouth rinse.
 These prescribed medications are necessary to prevent the growth of bacteria and the spread of infection.The routine dental check-ups and cleanings will be more frequent to monitor the condition of the teeth and gums and the success of the treatment.

-If you would like a consultation regarding periodontal treatment for you or for a member of your family, then please contact the oral healthcare professionals at Dental Arts, located in Rego Park, serving communities of Corona, Elmhurst, Forest Hills, Middle Village, Jackson Heights, Woodside, Maspeth, Whitestone, Flushing, Ridgewood, Woodhaven, East Elmhurst, Sunnyside, College Point, Ozone Park, Kew Gardens, Richmond Hill, South Richmond Hill and Long Island City, NY, where new patients are always welcome.
+If you would like a consultation regarding periodontal treatment for you or for a member of your family, then please contact the oral healthcare professionals at Dental Arts, located in Rego Park, serving communities of Corona, Elmhurst, Forest Hills, Middle Village, Jackson Heights, The Bronx, Woodside, Maspeth, Whitestone, Flushing, Ridgewood, Glendale, Woodhaven, East Elmhurst, Sunnyside, Jamaica, College Point, Ozone Park, Queens, Kew Gardens, Richmond Hill, South Richmond Hill, and Long Island City, NY, where new patients are always welcome.